it3xl/git-repo-sync/README.md

 ### Manual Action of Synchronization

-If someone pushed to the same branch (to another remote repo) in between the runing of **git-repo-sync** and your pusing then:
+If someone pushed to the same branch (to another remote repo) in between the runing of **git-repo-sync** and your pusing.
+In this case:

 * Run **git-repo-sync**
 * Udpate your local repository (git fetch).